-3.1 The CPP has a vision of delivering better outcomes for the people of Perth and Kinross.
+- 9.1 The CPP has a vision of delivering better outcomes for the people of Perth and Kinross.
 It also continues to be committed to delivering both the priorities detailed in the SOA and improved public services which meet the needs of our customers and communities.
-This Annual Report provides a comprehensive summary of the progress that is being made towards achieving this vision.

-3.2 It is recommended that the Council:

-- i) Approves the Single Outcome Agreement annual performance report 2012/13; and - ii) Agrees to submit the report to the Community Planning Partnership meeting on 06 September 2013.
+This Annual Report provides a comprehensive summary of the progress that is being made towards achieving this vision. - 9.2 It is recommended that the Scrutiny Committee: - i) scrutinises and comments as appropriate on the Perth and Kinross Single Outcome Agreement Annual Performance Report 2012/13; and - ii) notes that this report was considered by full Council at its meeting on 26 June 2013.